 3. Floating Gardens of Xochimilco

-Hop aboard a colorful trajinera (flat-bottomed boat) and cruise through the canals of Xochimilco, a UNESCO World Heritage Site.
+Hop on a colorful trajinera (flat-bottomed boat) and cruise through the canals of Xochimilco, a UNESCO World Heritage Site, aboard.

 This quintessential CDMX experience is a lively celebration of Mexican culture, with mariachi bands serenading you, floating food vendors serving up snacks, and vibrant decorations everywhere.

-It’s the perfect mix of relaxation and festivity, making it a hit for both locals and tourists.
-Do not miss!
+It’s the perfect mix of relaxation and festivity, making it a hit with locals and tourists alike.

 4. Museo Frida Kahlo and Coyoacán